ceu-lang/ceu/docs/manual/v0.20/docs/statements/c_integration.md

 Since Céu uses the [C preprocessor](#TODO), hash directives `#` inside native blocks must be quoted as `##` to be considered only in the C compilation phase.

+If the code in C contains the terminating `end` keyword of Céu, the `native` block should be delimited with matching comments to avoid confusing the parser:

 Symbols defined in native blocks still need to be [declared](#TODO) for use in the program.